IID-DTH/GMA-package/README.md

 1. Prepare the reference fasta and its index file

    The first step is to prepare the reference file.
 Here we use BWA to map the reads and GATK to call SNV variatns.
 The index file should be prepared with BWA and picard programme.
    Moreover, the GMA package need samtools, bedtools, GATK, Picard and Annovar tools to be pre-installed.
+These tools were include in the AddionalTools dictionary.

 + BWA index building